The Voice of North Redondo Beach Businesses

 “This same group founded the North Redondo Beach Rotary Club in 1979, as a way of instilling pride in the area, and increasing participation in the north end of the city.

 Artesia Blvd. was sometimes referred to as the ugly step-sister when compared to other areas of the city, especially when it came to problems in the area.
 The Harbor, Pier and Riviera Village seemed to be getting more attention.
 There was a graffiti problem and gangs had a larger presence which was not good for business.
-The power poles that lined the Boulevard were not under grounded and caused visual blight.
+The power poles that lined the Boulevard were not underground and caused visual blight.

 When I joined the NRBBA it was a requirement that YOU also had to be a member of the Chamber of Commerce.
 As a Chamber member located in North Redondo you would automatically become a member of NRBBA.